The End of Law

 Hashisheen: The End of Law is an album by American composer Bill Laswell.
-It was released on May 25, 1999 by Sub Rosa.
+It was released on May 25, 1999, by Sub Rosa.

+The album features spoken-word recordings about Order of Assassins, also known as the Hashisheen, an Islamic sect founded by Hasan-i Sabbah, which are backed by Laswell's typical fusion of ambient music and groove-oriented dub reggae influences.

 Track listing

 Personnel

 Adapted from the Hashisheen: The End of Law liner notes.